U.S. Department of State Seal

 3. Alien's passport (Välismaalase Pass): issued to stateless Estonian residents.
 These passports are gray.
 Some older non-electronic (without embedded computer chip) versions remain in circulation.

 4. Refugee travel document (Reisidokument 28 juuli 1951. a konventsioon): issued to alien refugees who have been granted asylum in Estonia.
-These documents are dark-green and have two gold stripes in the upper left-hand corner.
+These documents are dark green and have two gold stripes in the upper left-hand corner.

-Issuing Authority Personnel Title: There is no issuing authority personnel title
+Issuing Authority Personnel Title: PPA/PBGB

-Registration Criteria: There are no registration criteria
+Registration Criteria: There are no registration criteria.

-Alternate Documents: There are no alternate documents
+Alternate Documents: There are no alternate documents.

 Baptismal Records: Sporadically available.
 Baptismal records may be obtained from the church in which the baptism occurred.